-- Price highs are trending lower, while the overall price is consolidating slowly and moving downward.
+- Price highs are trending lower, while overall prices are slowly consolidating and moving downward.

-- The stock price lows are slowly increasing, forming a wedge stock chart pattern.
+- The stock price lows slowly increase, forming a wedge stock chart pattern.

 - At the point where the stock price trendlines meet, there is a decision: will the stock price trend move higher or lower?

-- With a 7.7 setting, RSI acts as a leading indicator and already tells us that price will move higher at the end of the current trend.
+- With a 7.7 setting, RSI acts as a leading indicator and tells us that the price will move higher at the end of the current trend.